-Have you ever been in a situation where you want to hire a firm or developer to develop a web or mobile application but are not sure which engagement model to choose out of the three popular engagement models i.e. dedicated resources, fixed price and time and material (T&M) model works better.
+Have you ever been in a situation where you want to hire a firm to develop a web or mobile application but are not sure which engagement model to choose out of the three popular engagement models i.e. Agile Team, fixed price and time and material (T&M)

-Since different type engagement models is suitable for different types of projects, having a clear understanding on pros and cons of each engagement model helps in taking an informed decision so that you get a better ROI and a smooth relationship.
+Since different type of engagement models are suitable for different types of projects, having a clear understanding on pros and cons of each engagement model helps in taking an informed decision so that you get a better ROI and a smooth relationship.

 Before going into details of pros and cons let us try to understand these engagement models in detail:

-How it works is that you as a business owner provide us initial requirements which could be either an idea or a concept, or a loose ended scope or feature list.
-Based on the initial requirements and your ideal time to market, we will allocate a team with resources best suited to do the job.
+How this works is that you provide us initial requirements which could be either an idea or a concept, or a loose ended scope or feature list.
+Based on the initial requirements and your ideal time to market, we will allocate an Agile team with people best suited for the job.

-The advantage is that as your business needs evolve, you have the full flexibility to change the strength of the team.
-The team will report directly and regularly to you and you have full control over all aspects of the project.
+This also gives you the flexibility to scale up or scale down the team strength.
+The team will report directly and regularly to you and you have control over all aspects of the project.
 We will monitor the project for quality standards and step in whenever necessary.

 One of the most commonly used model, this is ideal when you want to make sure, you want the estimated costs to be known upfront before investing a dime.
 The caveat here is that it demands complete clarity and a well-defined scope to provide correct estimates on budget and timeline.